Dr. Elyse Watkins

 Buprenorphine has been proven safe and effective in treating OUD for decades; recent literature supports treatment initiation within the ED, identifying patients at elevated risk, and involving them in care prior to discharge.
 In a worsening opioid epidemic, emergency department treatment standards are quickly progressing.
 Further research is needed to guide protocol design and remaining barriers affecting or obstructing the broad implementation of ED-administered buprenorphine for treating OUD following an opioid overdose or opioid-related ED visit.

 O'Donnell M. Meeting Patients Where They Are: A Review of Buprenorphine Administration in the Emergency Department.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2023; 5(2).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.